apache/incubator-kie-kogito-runtimes/README_DEPENDENCIES.txt

     * drools-core
     * drools-compiler - the rule compiler itself.
+    * antlr3-3.0b7
-    * antlr3 - only if you are using native DRL. if only using XML, you can skip this.
+    * xerces-2.4.0, xml-apis-1.0.b2 - only if you are using XML rules, if DRL only, can skip this.
+    * eclipse-jdt-core-3.2.1.v_677_R32x - only if you want to compile with eclipse
-    * xerces, xml-apis - only if you are using XML rules, if DRL only, can skip this.
+    * janino-2.5.6 - only if you want to compile with janino
-    * commons-jci-core
-          o This also requires only one pair out of:
-                + commons-jci-eclipse, core-3.2 - for eclipse JDT to compile the java semantics (this is default)
-                + commons-jci-janino, janino - for janino.
-To use this option, set -Ddrools.compiler=JANINO or use PackageBuilderConfiguration? class.
-    * commons-logging - used by various dependencies.
-    * commons-lang - used for string manipulation in various dependencies.
-    * stringtemplate, anlr-2.7.6 - used in generating semantic code.

 JSR-94
 This is the standard api for java rules (javax.rules).

-This depends on COMPILER.
+    * drools-core
+    * drools-compiler
     * drools-jsr94 - the implementation of the standard
     * jsr94-1.1 - the standard API for javax.rules.

 DECISION TABLES
 Decision tables use spreadsheets to generate rules.

+    * drools-core
     * drools-compiler - required as rules are generated and compiled
     * drools-decisiontables - contains the spreadsheet compiler for both XLS and CSV
-    * jxl (jexcelapi) - for parsing Excel spreadsheets.
+    * jxl-2.4.2 (jexcelapi) - for parsing Excel spreadsheets.

 The most common use case is for COMPILER - this allows rules to be loaded from their source form, and includes the runtime engine of course.
 For example, if you wanted to be able to load rules from a drl source you would need: drools-core and the COMPILER jars mentioned above
-(not xerces, and not xml-apis), and commons-jar-eclipse, core-3.2.
+(not xerces, and not xml-apis).
 You will only need optional core jars if you are using those features.

 When building from source, the dependencies are managed by maven.
 In each module, there is a pom.xml file that lists the exact dependencies and exact version numbers.
-Even if you use ant to build, the dependencies will be downloaded for you based on those pom.xml files.